bladehr8/WebApi/_posts/2015-03-30-Action-Parameter-Support.md

 ### CLR Model

-Re-use the CLR models in (function sample.)[http://odata.github.io/WebApi/Complex-Entity-As-Function-Parameter/]
+Re-use the CLR models in [function sample](http://odata.github.io/WebApi/Complex-Entity-As-Function-Parameter/).

 ### Build Edm Model

-Same as build Edm Model in (function sample.)[http://odata.github.io/WebApi/Complex-Entity-As-Function-Parameter/], but change the helper function as *BuildAction()*.
+Same as build Edm Model in [function sample](http://odata.github.io/WebApi/Complex-Entity-As-Function-Parameter/), but change the helper function as *BuildAction()*.

 ### Primitive and Collection of Primitive parameter